sbellem/qtee/qtee.md

 [SoK: Hardware-supported TEEs]: https://arxiv.org/abs/2205.12742

 ## Acknowledgements
-Thanks to Thorben Moos for providing valuable feedback and pointers.
+Thanks to Thorben Moos and François-Xavier Standaert from [UCLouvain Crypto Group](https://www-crypto.elen.ucl.ac.be/crypto/) for providing valuable feedback and pointers.

 ## Contributing to this Document
 You can make edits and pull requests for [qtee.md](https://github.com/sbellem/qtee/blob/main/qtee.md) which should be a mirror of this document.